-The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school.
+The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the Staff Code of Conduct Policy.

-Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the school's Data Protection Policy and Photography permissions.
+Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the school's Data Protection Policy.
+The DPO will oversee the planning of any events where photographs and videos will be taken.